HomeLa JollaThings to Do in La Jolla

 Ho Chi Minh Trail

-Located just outside of La Jolla in San Diego County, the Ho Chi Minh Trail is one of the best places to go hiking and camping in Southern California.
+Located just outside of La Jolla in San Diego County, the Ho Chi Minh Trail is one of the best hikes in San Diego and a great spot for camping in Southern California.
 With its rugged terrain and stunning natural scenery, this trail offers up some truly amazing views of the local landscape.
 This trail is not for beginners and has a cliff with a steep dropoff.

 Make sure you are wearing close-toe shoes with good grip.. but don’t be surprised to see a local surfer in flip-flops running past you.
 At the end of the trail, you will be on Black’s Beach, which is a nude beach!
 This is one of the most popular local beaches, so you won’t want to miss the opportunity to go for a swim in the Pacific Ocean and soak up some sun!
 So pack your sunscreen, water bottle, and hiking boots, and don’t forget to bring your camera – the Ho Chi Minh Trail is waiting!